 - A school closely integrated into the life of the synagogue, truly functioning as part of the community.

-The program begins with Sunday School for pre-kindergarten through 2nd grade, continues with Hebrew School two days a week through 7th grade, and a post-Bar/Bat Mitzvah Hebrew High, meeting once a week, culminating with Confirmation in 10th grade.
+The program begins with Sunday School for students in Pre-Kindergarten through 2nd grade, continues with Hebrew School (two days a week) for students in 3rd through 7th grades, followed by a post-Bar/Bat Mitzvah Hebrew High (once a week), culminating with Confirmation in 10th grade.
 When enrollment allows, we offer a post-Confirmation class for 11th and 12th graders.
 Some of our finest teachers have been graduates of our program, a rewarding way for alumni to contribute to the Society Hill Synagogue community.

 Enrollment Forms for 2017-2018 / 5778